iliaskarim/CocoaSoundCloudAPI/Sharing.md

 - `foursquare`
 - `myspace`

 The URL you get back in the JSON should be opened in a WebView.
 Listen for your callback URL in `-webView:shouldStartLoadWithRequest:navigationType:`.
 If you get it, close the webView and reload the connections.
-Voilá, your new connections are there and ready to use!
+Voilà, your new connections are there and ready to use!

 That's it!
 And when you're done, don't forget to promote your app in the [SoundCLoud App Gallery](http://soundcloud.com/apps)!